m101yosef/m101yosef.github.io/content/publication/rl101/index.md

 ## Temporal Difference Learning

-<p style="color: gray;">“If one had to identify one idea as central and novel to reinforcement learning, it would undoubtedly be temporal-difference learning.”
+<p style="color: teal;"><b>“If one had to identify one idea as central and novel to reinforcement learning, it would undoubtedly be temporal-difference learning.” </b>
 <br>
-— Sutton & Barto in their book; <a href="https://mitpress.mit.edu/9780262352703/reinforcement-learning/">Reinforcement learning: An introduction</a>.
+— Sutton & Barto in their book; <a style="color: teal;" href="https://mitpress.mit.edu/9780262352703/reinforcement-learning/">Reinforcement learning: An introduction</a>.
 </p>

 TD Learning is a combination of dynamic programming and Monte Carlo ideas that estimates the quality of a given policy at each time step, think of it as an exam and your grads are updated after each question, instead of just averaging all grads, returns, at the end of the exam, an episode, like Monte Carlo.